julia8893/web-engineering-base-pg/README.md

 Present your findings here...

+**1. Static Typing**

+TypeScript allows to define types for variables, function parameters, and return values.

+\+ Catches type mismatches at compile time, reducing runtime errors and improving code reliability.

+**2. Improved Code Readability and Maintainability**

+Type annotations make code more expressive and self-documenting.

+\+ Helps understand existing code more easily, especially in larger codebases.

+**3. Advanced Language Features**

+Supports interfaces, enums, and generics for robust and reusable code.
+This helps in maintaining a consistent structure across different parts of the application.

+\+ Interfaces provide better type-checking and documentation.
+They help in enforcing the shape of objects, making the code more predictable and easier to understand.

+**4. Enhanced Tooling and IDE Support**

+TypeScript integrates well with IDEs, offering autocompletion, type inference, and better refactoring tools.

+\+ Reduces cognitive load, allowing developers to write code more efficiently and with fewer errors, leading to faster development cycles.

+**5. Backward Compatibility**

+TypeScript can be gradually adopted, allowing to migrate existing JavaScript code without complete rewrites.

 ## 3. CI/CD Pipeline Playground (5 Pts.)

 Implementation of a CI/CD pipeline to automate the development and deployment process – write automated tests.